DevExpress-Examples/out-of-maintenance-how-to-display-a-custom-text-within-the-progressbar-working-in-in-place-mode-e141/Readme.md

 # How to display a custom text within the ProgressBar, working in in-place mode

-<p>This sample shows how to force the progress bar to show both the progress and custom text within a ProgressBar cell</p>
+<p>This sample shows how to force the <a href="https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.ProgressBarControl">progress bar</a> to show both the progress and custom text within a ProgressBar cell</p>

 <br/>